 Babysitting is a popular job for a teen.
 But it isn’t reserved for those under 18.
 Adults can make money by watching kids too.

 Good babysitters are hard to find.
 Most daycare centers cater to the 9 to 5 crowd, leaving parents who work the night shift in a tough spot.
-You could help them out and earn an hourly rate of about $11, according to the Bureau of Labor Statistics (BLS).

-There isn’t usually any formal education required.
+Fortunately for night owls, There isn’t usually any formal education required.
 Finding kids to watch could be as easy as posting on Facebook that you’re looking for work as a babysitter or hanging up a flier at your local library.

 4. Baker

 Supermarkets, gas stations and big chain stores like Panera Bread and Subway need someone to get baked goods ready for business the next day.
-As a baker, you’d work during the night shift to prepare bread and pastries.

 5. Virtual Assistant

 Working as a virtual assistant can give you the flexibility you need to work when you want, even if that means completing tasks while everyone else is asleep.
-Virtual assistants work from home to support companies or individuals who are your clients.

 6. Teach English Online

-If you can speak English, you could make money by teaching others the language.
+If you can speak English, you can make money by teaching others the language.
 Online tutoring companies provide a platform to help Chinese students learn to speak English, and they supply lesson plans for you.

 With the difference in time zones, China is 12 hours ahead of Eastern Time.
 Chinese students are ready to learn when they get off school at 3:00 p.m., which is about 3:00 a.m. in the U.S.